Google Pixel 9a review: The Energizer Pixel

 Google kept the Pixel 9a ultrawide and selfie cameras unchanged, and its new 48MP main sensor is smaller than the 64MP sensor on the Pixel 8a — though it has a larger aperture.
 It's near-identical to the primary Pixel 9 Pro Fold camera, another device that Google strove to keep relatively thin.

-My colleague Brady conducted an in-depth Pixel 9a vs. 8a vs. 7a camera comparison that really showcases the 9a's strengths — color accuracy, Macro Focus — and weaknesses — no optical zooming, low-light photos.
+My colleague Brady conducted an in-depth Pixel 9a vs. 8a vs. 7a camera comparison that reaches the same conclusions: the 9a's strengths are color accuracy and Macro Focus, while its weaknesses are low-light photos and its lack of optical zoom.

 Google Pixel 9a: Competition